President Trump's Idea Of Good And Bad Immigrant Countries Has A Historical Precedent

 Phenomenon of "chain migration"

 With a huge Democratic majority elected the year before, the immigration reform finally passed both houses of Congress in September 1965.
-Conservatives, led by Ohio's Michael Feighan, however, had insisted on a key change in the legislation, giving immigrant candidates with relatives already in the United States priority over those with "advantageous" skills and education, as the Johnson administration had originally proposed.
+Conservatives, led by Ohio's Feighan, however, had insisted on a key change in the legislation, giving immigrant candidates with relatives already in the United States priority over those with "advantageous" skills and education, as the Johnson administration had originally proposed.

-That change, which eventually led to the phenomenon of "chain migration" denounced by Trump, was seen as a way to preserve the existing ethnic profile of the U.S. population and discourage the immigration of Asians and Africans, who had fewer family ties in the country.
+That change, which eventually led to the phenomenon of "chain migration" denounced by Trump, was seen as a way to preserve the existing ethnic profile of the U.S. population and discourage the immigration of Asians and Africans who had fewer family ties in the country.

 The key reform, however, was achieved.
-The new law did away entirely with immigration quotas based on national origin.
+The new law did away with immigration quotas based on national origin.

-"This system violated the basic principle of American democracy, the principle that values and rewards each man on the basis of his merit as a man," President Johnson declared as he signed the Immigration and Nationality Act of 1965 in the shadow of the Statue of Liberty.
+"This system violated the basic principle of American democracy, the principle that values and rewards each man on the basis of his merit as a man," Johnson declared as he signed the Immigration and Nationality Act of 1965 in the shadow of the Statue of Liberty.
 "It has been un-American in the highest sense.
 Today, with my signature, this system is abolished."

 For some, the 50th anniversary of the signing of the 1965 legislation, in October 2015, was an occasion for celebration.
-Muzaffar Chishti, an immigrant from India and a senior lawyer at the Migration Policy Institute, observed at the time that the law sent a message to the rest of the world that, "America is not just a place for certain privileged nationalities.
-We are truly the first universal nation," he said.
-"That may have been the promise of the founding fathers, but it took a long time to realize it."
+Muzaffar Chishti, an immigrant from India and a senior lawyer at the Migration Policy Institute, observed at the time that the law sent a message to the rest of the world that "America is not just a place for certain privileged nationalities.
+We are truly the first universal nation."

+"That may have been the promise of the Founding Fathers, but it took a long time to realize it."

 In the years since 1965, America has become a truly multicultural nation.
-With a U.S. president once again saying that immigrants from some countries are superior to immigrants from other countries, the question is whether America will keep its founders' promise in the years ahead.
+But with a U.S. president once again saying that immigrants from some countries are superior to immigrants from other countries, the question is whether America will keep its founders' promise in the years ahead.

-Tom Gjelten's book on how the 1965 Immigration Act changed the United States is A Nation of Nations: A Great American Immigration Story.
+Tom Gjelten's book on how the 1965 Immigration and Nationality Act changed the United States is A Nation of Nations: A Great American Immigration Story.